etal/cnvkit/doc/calling.rst

 will integrate further statistical testing to help make meaningful variant calls from the log2 copy ratio data.

-After using :ref:`call`, the adjusted .cns file can then be converted to BED or VCF format using the :ref:`export` command.
+After using :ref:`rescale` and/or :ref:`call`, the adjusted .cns file can then be converted to BED or VCF format using the :ref:`export` command.
 These output styles display the inferred absolute integer copy number value of each segment.